BilosNelly/about-nela/README.md

 For now, the application is intended for the web, but a mobile version will arrive in a few days.
 The application is made completely without a backend, only the client side.

+Here it is https://bilosnelly.github.io/about-nela/ (domain name will be updated soon also )

 @TODO Custom domain comming soon

 @TODO, Contact-form will be added